gilbertchen/duplicacy/GUIDE.md

 $ duplicacy prune -keep 0:360     # Keep no snapshots older than 360 days
 ```

-Multiple -keep options must be specified by their *m* values in decreasing order.
+Multiple -keep options must be sorted by their *m* values in decreasing order.
 For instance, to combine the above policies into one line, it would become:

 ```sh
 $ duplicacy prune -keep 0:360 -keep 30:180 -keep 7:30 -keep 1:7